openebs/website/website/src/blogs/openebs-node-device-management-ndm-e2-80-8a--e2-80-8atroubleshooting-tips.md

 author: Akhil Mohan
 author_info: Software Engineer @ MayaData, working on Cloud Native Tech.
 excerpt: OpenEBS Node Device Management (aka NDM) helps in discovering the block devices attached to Kubernetes nodes.
 In this blog, I will walk through some of the scenarios I have seen working with users on the OpenEBS Slack Channel.
-tags: Docker, Openebs, Uncategorized, Troubleshooting, Tutorials
+tags: Docker, OpenEBS, Uncategorized, Troubleshooting, Tutorials
 date: 08-01-2020
 ---